corneroffice512/privacy/README.md

 Your privacy is important to us.
 This mobile app is designed to help keep you safe by alerting you when dangerous animals are nearby and help you report a lost pet.
 Here's how we handle your data:

 What Data We Collect:
-Device Location
+Device Location,
-Display Name - which you can customize
+Display Name - which you can customize, and
-Email Address
+Email Address used to sign up.

 How We Use Your Location
 Your location is used only to: